Home Blog Art Law

 Jump to Section

-US art law encompasses various legal issues related to creating, selling, and protecting art and cultural heritage.
-It is important for artists, collectors, dealers, and other participants in the art world to understand the key terms and legal principles involved.
+There are various legal issues in US art law, relating to creating and selling art and cultural heritage.
+Artists, collectors, dealers, and other participants in the art world need to know the key terms and legal principles that apply.

 Importance of Art Law